Overview

 Students who successfully complete this unit will be able to:

-• Develop a familiarity with high quality academic and grey literature environmental sources to ensure that research is informed by contemporary debates and current local and international policy.
+• Critically evaluate academic and grey literature to ensure research is informed by contemporary debates and local and international climate policy.

-• Creatively and innovatively develop future problem solving strategies informed by evidence that have the capacity to generate future resilience in the face of climate change.
+• Develop innovative strategies informed by evidence that have the capacity to generate resilience and climate justice

-• Engage in written or verbal communication that conveys the complexity of environmental literature, theory, and policy clearly.
+• Engage in written and/or verbal communication that conveys the complexity of climate related literature, theory, and policy clearly.

 Teaching methods